|I was actually in the movie and this is the joke you open with? Ugh, I'm disappointed.|

 |Construct more pylons?
 Rarrgh, he's got too many stupid units coming at me!|

-A recent entrant to this section is the Hammerhead Corvette.
+The most recent entrant to this section is the Hammerhead Corvette.
 One of the top placements at US Nationals 2017 involved Cracken, 6 Hammerheads, and 7 Rogue squadrons.
 As the Hammerheads can go speed 3, he can definitely improve their survivability.
 Just make sure that you don't end up in the wrong spot because you were going speed 3 and didn't navigate this turn.
 Having never tried them with him, all I can immediately do is suggest NOT starting at speed 3 with them.
 Don't ramp up speed until it's needed, and navigate constantly.
+Using Task Force Antilles on them allows you to remove one dice from obstruction, Evade another die, and then pass 1 damage around with the title to your other friends using the title before ANY of it hits your ships.
 If/when I try Hammerheads under Cracken, I will update this section.
 For now, check out my Hammerheads article for more information.

 So he wants like 3-4 ships.
 The OTHER thing he likes to use is Squadrons.
 He's great with Rogues, as the CR90, Hammerhead, and MC30 have Squadrons 1.
 That's not a great ability to command them, so you either need flotillas/Relay with them, or you need Rogues.
 The usual component (pre wave 5) is 8 YT-2400s.
 It's almost like I've written about them before!
 Now, with the existence of Wave 5, you can run Lancers, YT-2400s, Hera and friends, etc. There's a lot of ways of getting decent squadron coverage in there now, and a lot of interesting Aces and attack possibilities.
 If you bring Lancers and other bombers, bring one flotilla with Bomber Command Center, just to guarantee that you'll get damage when you need it (YT-2400s don't benefit from BCC, but they DO benefit from Toryn Farr, if you can find a way to keep her safe and at Range 1-3).